xaerov/HiLoGame/README.md

 # Run

     Open the solution via the Visual Studio 2022.
-Select Multiple Startup Projects and press Run button
+Ensure that Startup Projects are set to multiple ones (hilogame.client and HiLoGame.Server).
+Then, press the Run button